Guidelines, best-practices and questions to help you and your team write incredible OKRs

 3) Conduct a team brainstorm to set Key Results

 When it comes to setting key results, it's a good idea to conduct a team brainstorm.
 Brainstorming gives your team a level of ownership and drives accountability for those results.
 Brainstorming engages your team and inspires them to care as much about the OKRs as you do.
+If you need some brainstorming, we've put together a workshop guide that is intended to provide your team with best practices and direction on how to develop meaningful and impactful quarterly OKRs.

 4) Debate Key Result ideas collectively